-1. In the module navigation menu, select Admin > Application Settings > SIS Management.
-The SIS Admin Preferences page appears, displaying the Query Paths workspace.

-2. In the left pane, select SRS Project Settings.
+- 1. In the Applications menu, navigate to ADMIN > Application Settings > SIS Management.
+The SIS Admin Preferences page appears, displaying the Query Paths workspace. - 2.
+In the left pane, select SRS Project Settings.

 The SRS Project Settings workspace appears.

 3. Next to the categories that you want to specify as required, select the check box, and then select Save.